allo-media/tech-blog/_posts/2020-03-04-eda-architecture2.md

 A Result contains the result of the process, that can be the successful outcome, or an error, and the correlation identifier.

 Error results are expected and documented: they are “normal” errors, not bug reports.
 Bug exceptions *must not return an error result*.
-In case of unexpected error, the service will replace the input command on the queue once, and if a second try raises an unexpected error again, the message is refused and goes into the dead letter queue for investigation.
+In case of unexpected error, the service will requeue the input command to retry it once, and if a second try raises an unexpected error again, the message is refused and goes into the dead letter queue for investigation.
 The exceptions are always logged.

 We can also have logging messages, on their own exchange (see below), to easily collect application logs.

-All messages contain a conversation identifier which has the following properties:
+All the messages that “cascade” from the same source event, share a common identifier, called the *conversation identifier*, which has the following properties:
 - it is unique in time;
 - it is created by an *Event* (never by *Commands*) that is published for reasons external to the bus and not as a reaction to other *Event*s; we call that *Event* the *initial event*.
-- Any Event, Command, Result created as a reaction to another message *M*, takes and repeats the `conversation_id` of *M* as is.
+- Any message (Event, Command or Result) created as a reaction to another message *M*, takes and repeats the conversation ID of *M* as is.

 All consequent messages of a given initial event share the same conversation id, and no other event does.
 That way, we can easily trace and debug the actual pipeline of each incoming conversation for example.